Building B, 1st Floor(708) 656-8000

 The Morton College and National Louis University Articulation Agreement creates a smooth and seamless transfer process by which eligible MC students will ultimately be able to complete a baccalaureate degree at NLU in Early Childhood Practice or Early Childhood Education.

 Under this Articulation Agreement, National Louis University will automatically accept, in its entirety, an Associate of Applied Science in Early Childhood Education, an Associate in Arts, an Associate in Arts in Teaching and up to ninety (90) semester hours of earned credit.
+For further details, refer to the following degree requirements:

 For more information, call Academic Advising at 708-656-8000 Ext.
 2250 or contact Cheryl Bulat, Instructor of MC’s Early Childhood Education program via phone at (708) 656-8000 Ext.
 2452 or e-mail.